ToddHwang-sw/microbsp/README.md

 * MicroBSP has **Overlay File System** basis booting policy.
 * Total booting disk image has the following hierarchy.

+## Ubuntu 24.04 support <a name="ubuntu24"></a>

+* MicroBSP has started being developed under Ubuntu 22.04.

+* MicroBSP keeps going with Python 3.10.8 even with Python 3.12 basis ubuntu 24.04.

+* User may have a message to install Python 3.10.x if you are using Ubuntu 24.04.

+* Top-level Makefile checks the version of current system Python.

 ## Folder Hierarchy <a name="folder"></a>